aminya/setup-cpp/README.md

           cmake: true
           ninja: true
           vcpkg: true
-          cppcheck: true
-          ccache: true # instead of `true`, which chooses the default version, you can pass a specific version.
+          cppcheck: true # instead of `true`, which chooses the default version, you can pass a specific version.
           # add any tool that you need here...
 ```